robjwells/rjw-uktides/README.md

 ### Why is it called `rjw-uktides`?

-The library name contains `uk` because the information is provided by the UK Hydrographic Office, even though some of the tide stations are other countries.
+The library name contains `uk` because the information is provided by the UK Hydrographic Office, even though some of the tide stations are in other countries.
 It is not a comment about whether those countries should be part of the political entity that is the UK.